Enclavet/knative-local-registry/README.md

 SSL requires a TLS certificate that can be validated by all your registry clients.

 Kaniko has `--insecure` and `--skip-tls-verify` flags that you could add to your build templates.
+Note however that they [recommend against](https://github.com/GoogleContainerTools/kaniko#--skip-tls-verify) using it for production.
+Lacking CIDR range support it will affect public registry access too (such as `FROM docker.io/...`) which opens up a security vulnerability.

-The Knative Serving controller, however, exposes no such options.
+The Knative Serving controller, however, exposes no insecure options.
 You can [disable tag-to-digest resolving](https://github.com/knative/serving/blob/v0.1.1/config/config-controller.yaml#L31) and thus not need to worry about registry access there at all, but you'll lose support for an important part of the automatic